Last updated:

 If Job role doesn't contain "Customer", users whose job role doesn’t include "Customer" will be added.

-Please note that details added for the “Text” data type are case-sensitive.
+Values entered for the “Text” data type are case-sensitive.

 Date